What Are The Some of the Most Important Camping Safety Tips?

 - Be sure to cook food to proper temperatures, and avoid cross contaminating surfaces during the cooking process.
 Use the proper camping utensils to cook with.

 - Never cook inside tents, campers or enclosed spaces to avoid carbon monoxide poisoning and fires.
+Camping grills and other similar equipment should be used outside.

 2. Prepare for Weather Related and Displacement Emergencies